jpane24/OVtool/README.md

     #>
     #> Number of Fisher Scoring iterations: 2

-Under the ATT setting, our effect size is 0.064 with a p-value of 0.035.
+Under the ATT setting, our treatment effect is 0.064 with a p-value of 0.035.

-#### Sensitivity Analysis under ATT
+## 4.3 Sensitivity Analysis

+### 4.3.1 Run sensitivity analysis

 We now want to understand how sensitive our result is to unobserved confounders.
 Below we will run the `ov_sim` function; we notice that in